|Image credit: NASA.

 Comets are today named for their discoverer or discoverers, but in the 18th century it was the mathematicians who computed their orbits who got all the credit.
 Comet Halley is, for example, named for Edmond Halley, who computed its orbit and determined that what had seemed like a series of individual comets was in fact a single comet that returned again and again.
 Partly this was because in Comet Halley's case no one knows who discovered it; records of the comet's apparitions extend back at least to 240 BCE, but it almost certainly was noticed in Earth's skies much earlier.

-Minovitch, in 1961 a 25-year-old graduate student at the University of California - Los Angeles (UCLA), began his research while working a summer job at the Jet Propulsion Laboratory (JPL) in Pasadena, California.
-He calculated that a flyby spacecraft which passed behind a planet as it orbited the Sun would in effect be towed by the planet's gravity, increasing its speed.
-As the spacecraft departed the planet's vicinity, it would keep that speed.
+Minovitch, in 1961 a 25-year-old graduate student at the University of California-Los Angeles (UCLA), began his research while working a summer job at the Jet Propulsion Laboratory (JPL) in Pasadena, California.
+He calculated that a flyby spacecraft which passed behind a planet would be seized by the planet's gravity and in effect towed as the planet orbited the Sun.
+This would increase the spacecraft's speed.
+As it departed the planet's vicinity, it would keep the speed it gained.
 Conversely, a flyby spacecraft that passed ahead of a planet would be slowed.
-Minovitch viewed this as a new form of propulsion; he called the effect the planet had on the spacecraft "gravity thrust."
+Minovitch viewed this as a new form of propulsion; he called the effect the planet's motion had on the spacecraft "gravity thrust."

 Minovitch determined that a spacecraft could use gravity thrust flybys to travel from world to world indefinitely without use of rocket propulsion.
 It could even return to the vicinity of Earth, enter a close solar orbit, or escape the Solar System entirely.
 In all, he calculated about 200 different planetary-flyby sequences using charts he devised and computers at JPL and UCLA.